Highpointer/PyBer_Analysis/README.md

 # Summary

 Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

+* It is apparent from the data there are many drivers who are not taking a single ride, particularly in the urban cities.
+Thus, we should find ways to help drivers find more passengers so they can earn more money and are more likely to retain their driving services in the long run.
+Drivers who can't find riders and who can't earn money will likely become discouraged and will quit, so we should seek to reduce the number of discouraged and resigning drivers.

+* We could study the potential of of increasing driving revenue from rural cities.
+While most people in urban cities are familiar with ride-sharing services and a high percentage of urban residents have used ride-sharing services at one time or another, such services are not as familiar nor as widely used among rural residents.
+We can thus seek ways to improve ride-sharing services in rural areas, where average fare per ride and average